SìYoga - what's that?

 Breathe, move and enjoy...

-Hello everybody and thank you for visiting my website.
+Hello everyone and thank you for visiting my website.

-SìYoga is an Ashtanga Vinyasa Teaching Project I started in March 2020 during the Covid19 pandemic.
-Especially in this particular time of physical distancing, I believe it is important to work on your body, look deeper inside yourself and reconnect with the universal consciousness.
-Right now, while the world is full of injustices, while people are fighting against racism and white supremacy, while the climate change is becoming more and more urgent and while the society is exhausted by Covid19 emergency and is wondering how to cope with the socio-economical consequences of it, yoga offers us a solution, an escape, a way to unwind.
+SìYoga is an Ashtanga Vinyasa teaching project that I started in March 2020 during the beginning of the Covid19 pandemic.
+Especially in that particular moment of physical distancing, and in general in our current fast-paced society, I believe it is important to work on your body, look deeper within yourself and reconnect with universal consciousness.
+While the world is full of injustices and wars, while society is exhausted and scared, while we continue to invest in non-renewable energy resources and weapons, instead of giving way to a peaceful policy of sustainable global collaboration against climate change, yoga offers us an escape, a way to unwind, relax and feel better.

-Start now to attend my online classes streamed from wherever I am (previously locations: Tuscany fields, Corsica beaches, Berlin parks and rooms) and notice the immediate benefits for your body and mind.
+Start now to attend my online classes streamed from wherever I am (previous locations: Tuscany fields, my parents' living room, Corsica beaches, French Alps, Berlin parks, Berliner yoga studio Sinnlicht - my living room in Berlin, Fuerteventura beaches, Tenerife rooftops, and Lisbon gardens) or contact me for a class in person and notice the immediate benefits for your body and mind.
 Yoga is union.
 Yoga is love.
 Yoga is for everybody!

 How I became a yoga teacher...

-My name is Silvia, I was born and grew up in Italy, moved to Berlin during my business studies and have been based in this vibrant city since 2009.
+My name is Silvia, I was born and grew up in Italy, moved to Berlin during my business studies and have been based in this vibrant city since 2009, although I currently live a digital nomad life.

 And that's how yoga became a life-changing gift to me, which I'm grateful to share and teach with passion and commitment day after day.